 This will be a blow for the industry as many local merchants were expecting to receive financial benefits from that potential lucrative day.

 As the debate for the port continues, one wonders if the new port will mitigate the risks caused by mother nature during those days of the Winter Season when a cold front reaches our shores.

-As we near the Christmas holidays, this weather system will also bring the cool breeze that reminds us of the traditional Cayman Christmas.
+As we enjoy the Christmas holidays, these weather systems will also bring cool breezes that reminds us of the traditional Cayman Christmas.